sang-w0o/Study/AWS/SAA/Elastic Load Balancing/readme.md

 - Operates at connection level, routing traffics to targets within VPC.
 - Handles millions of request per second.

-- NLB operates at layet 4, the transport layer.
+- NLB operates at layer 4, the transport layer.

   - Enables you to balance requests purely based on TCP/UDP protocol.